Made with only 5 ingredients, Oatmeal Energy Balls are a perfect, quick, healthy snack for that afternoon slump.Jump to Recipe

-For a while, any time I would look through Pinterest for recipe ideas, I would see “energy ball” recipes.
-I was always intrigued by the idea, but almost all of them used peanut butter as one of their many ingredients.
+For a while any time I would look through Pinterest for recipe ideas I would see “energy ball” recipes.
+I was always intrigued by the idea.
+But almost all of them used peanut butter as one of their many ingredients.
 For those who don’t know, I can’t stand peanut butter.
 Just the smell makes me nauseous.
 So I decided to use some of those recipes as a base to make my own Oatmeal Energy Balls.

 I bought a jar of almond butter just for this recipe, and it worked wonderfully.
 After thinking more about it, I realized I could probably replace the peanut butter with almond butter in almost any of the other recipes I had found.

 After making these, though, we are pretty happy with the recipe.
 There’s just the right amount of sugar in them to give that boost.
 But also plenty of protein to help it last throughout the afternoon.